graycoreio/daffodil/libs/design/media-gallery/README.md

 <daff-docs-example-viewer example="mismatched-sizes-media-gallery"></daff-docs-example-viewer>

 ## Accessibility

-- Always provide an accessible label for each thumbnail using the `label` attribute.
+### Daffodil provides
 - Each thumbnail is rendered as a button with an autogenerated `aria-controls` value that matches the `id` of the content container displayed when the thumbnail is selected.
 - These `id` values are autogenerated but can be overridden by providing a custom id to the `<daff-media-gallery>` element.

+### Developer responsibilities
+- Always provide an accessible label for each thumbnail using the `label` attribute.